- How Bad Are California Courthouses? Statewide Video Tour Including Banning

 What is the impact of the state’s current budget crisis on this project?

-The recent cost-cutting initiatives on statewide court construction, including reassessment of 13 projects and budget trimming on 24 other projects, will not affect construction already underway on the new Banning Justice Center.
+The recent cost-cutting initiatives on statewide court construction projects will not affect construction already underway on the new Banning Justice Center.
 Because the state has already sold bonds for this project and has an identified funding pool to repay them, and because the building is already under construction, no further budget-related delays are expected.

 Who is the architect on the project?